 There is little doubt that India’s Miraj pilots bombed the area that was indicated to them in the briefing.
 They flew in the dark by Instrument Flying Rules.
 The target was hidden amid trees.
 There was no one there to light a flare and show the exact spot.
 Latitude and Longitude data they were supplied with at the briefing along with the aerial map had only so many digits, but the last decimal in the number given is always an approximation.
 We do not know of the GPS or other technologies that they used for precision bombing.
 Media statements to the effect that the ‘trajectory of the bombs was guided by laser beams’ are mere guesswork by a fertile journalistic mind.
 If they hit the target right on the spot, eliminating much of future threat to our soldiers and civilians, that is commendable.
 If they missed the target by a few hundred feet, that is understandable.

 There is no doubt that a Jihadi training centre of Jaish e Mohammad did exist in the area marked as target.
 Like in Abbottabad, the ordinary people did not know the details, only guesses as to what was going on in what they called a Madrasa.
-Some said it was only a school, but the wiser ones knew it was jihadi training centre, and feared the risk involved in its proximity.
+International media say that a terror training hideout existedin this location, but after being exposed, it was dispersed to several locations.
+Some of the locals told Al Jazeera that it was only a school, but the wiser ones knew it was jihadi training centre, and feared the risk involved in its proximity.
 Security personnel knew, but wouldn’t tell.
 It is almost certain that a group of 300-350 trainers, trainees and trained terrorists occupied the place in the unobtrusive (“mysterious”) structure.
-It is also true that if twelve Mirajes pounded the structure, everyone inside would have been blown to high heavens and reached the promised 72 virgins each in heaven.
+It is also true that if twelve Mirajes pounded the structure, everyone inside would have been blown to high heavens and reached the promised heaven.

 Pakistan does not mention the existence of the terrorist school.
 It was the first to report, mockingly, that some Indian Air Force aircraft intruded into the Pakistan territory and returned when challenged by their fighters, dropping some of their wares on the ground.
 Later it published photos of the craters made by bombs, not giving too many details.
 So far Indian Air Force has produced no photographs of the destruction it caused.
 If 12 aircraft took part, one would certainly have taken photographs.
 Even in World War II, that was the practice.
 A pilot’s claim is not accepted in the Operations room till there is proof.
 Perhaps photographs exist, but the Air Force has not released them.